ipfabric/docs/docs/IP_Fabric_API/snapshots/refreshing_devices_in_a_snapshot.md

    numbers and hostnames for devices in the site `L38`.

-2. Send a `POST` to `/snapshots/XXXXXXXXXXX/devices`, where `XXXXXXXXXX` is the snapshot ID that needs to be refreshed with a request body like:
+2. Send a `POST` to `/snapshots/XXXXXXXXXXX/devices`, where `XXXXXXXXXX` is the snapshot ID that needs to be refreshed, with a request body like:

    ```json
    {